-Employees will be paid for all accumulated leave up to two hundred forty (240) hours upon termination if they have met the qualification for use of leave.
+Employees will be paid for all accumulated leave up to two hundred forty (240) hours upon termination if they worked here for more than one year.
 The last hourly rate the employee received will be the pay rate used to pay the accumulated leave.